Pipelines¶

 by setting the output_file

-output file, and view the line protocol in this file.
+output file and viewing the line protocol in that file.

 Define Parsing Rules¶

-Manually write or AI define parsing rules for different data sources, supporting multiple script functions, and directly view their syntax formats through the script function list provided by the system on the right, such as add_pattern()
+Manually write or use AI to define parsing rules for different data sources, supporting multiple script functions.
+You can directly view the syntax format of provided script functions on the right side, such as add_pattern()

 .